In The News: Study By Magna (IPG) & Origin shows how brands can benefit from Native CTV Ad Format.

 Download the full report here.

-Origin was founded by media veterans Fred Godfrey and Stephen Strong whose careers have been shaped by their relentless commitment to enraging the status quo.
+Founded by media veterans Fred Godfrey and Stephen Strong, Origin is driven by a relentless belief that the time has come to challenge tradition and enrage the status quo.
 Learn more at www.originmedia.tv.